YassineMankai/Blog/exampleSite/content/blogs/Lab3.md

 ---
 title: 'IGD301: Lab 4'
-description: Design and implement a locomotion technique
+content: Design and implement a locomotion technique
-draft: false

 ---